-- Place Searches return a list of places based on a user's location or search string.
+- Place Search returns a list of places based on a user's location or search string.

-- Place Details requests return more detailed information about a specific Place, including user reviews.
+- Place Details returns more detailed information about a specific place, including user reviews.

-- Place Add allow you to supplement the data in Google's Places database with data from your application.
+- Place Add supplements the data in Google's Places database with data from your application.

-- Place Photos gives you access to the millions of Place related photos stored in Google's Place database.
+- Place Photos provides access to the millions of place-related photos stored in Google's Place database.

-- Place Autocomplete can be used to automatically fill in the name and/or address of a place as you type.
+- Place Autocomplete automatically fills in the name and/or address of a place as users type.

-- Query Autocomplete can be used to provide a query prediction service for text-based geographic searches, by returning suggested queries as you type.
+- Query Autocomplete provides a query prediction service for text-based geographic searches, returning suggested queries as users type.

 Each of the services is accessed as an HTTP request, and returns either an JSON or XML response.
 All requests to a Places service must use the https:// protocol, and include an API key.

-The Google Places API Web Service uses a place ID to uniquely identify a place.
-For details about the format and usage of this identifier across the Google Places API Web Service and other APIs, see the place ID documentation.
+The Places API for Web uses a place ID to uniquely identify a place.
+For details about the format and usage of this identifier across the Places API for Web and other APIs, see the place ID documentation.